MaciejGrzybacz/MaciejGrzybacz/README.md

 - **Introduction to Databases**: Repository containing many queries written in SQL while preparing for the SQL exam.
   [GitHub Repo](https://github.com/MaciejGrzybacz/Introduction-to-Databases)

-Coming soon...

-- Project for DSS
-- Project for Computational Methods in Science and Engineering

 Additionally, you're welcome to explore my LeetCode and GfG accounts for further examples of my problem-solving skills: